Thorther/hello-world/README.md

 # hello-world
-This is a hello world program
+This is a hello world program.
 This hello world program outputs the words Hello World!